 Follow the steps to use AKVIS Magnifier:

-- Choose a small sized image and open it in Adobe Photoshop.
+- Open a small-sized image in Adobe Photoshop.

 Figure 1: AKVIS Magnifier

-- This will open the AKVIS Magnifier interface that you can see in the Figure 2 below.
+- Doing so will open the AKVIS Magnifier interface that you can see in the Figure 2, below.

 Figure 2: AKVIS Magnifier Interface

-- Preview has two tabs -- Before and After, which show the original
+- Preview has two tabs: Before and After, which show the original and changed images.

 - On the top right, you'll find the Navigator.